Jaylondelgado/case-n-parts/journal/Jaylon.md

 Today started off with the team and I fixing the layout for our ViewBuilds webpage.
 They taught me a lot of CSS.
 I got to watch and help as Jason was working on the card and the effects that happen to it when you hover or click on things.

 ## June 17, 2022

 - Excused abscense from class

+## June 21, 2022

+- Began writing unit tests

+Today was spent going over the trivia game testable and trying to implement the tests into my own code.
+After some help with authentication and my team setting everyhting up, I was able to get a unit test to successfully run.
+After that I began working on testing for the list of all builds.
+There were some complications so I reached out for a Help Ticket.
+Unfortunately the problem was not resolved.
+I stayed on a while after messing with this, using print statements but unforunately I wasn't able to make much progress.
+I will gather the team tomorrw and knowing them, we will knock it out.